Focus and Scope

 11. Technical communication = Studies on the ways to tailor and convey technical information to the general public to widen their horizon or a specific audience, e.g. subject matter experts, consumers, end users, etc.

 12. World Englishes = Studies on International English as a concept of the English language as a global means of communication in numerous dialects, and the movement towards an international standard for the language.
-It is also referred to as Global English, World English, Common English, Continental English, General English, Engas (English as associate language), or Globish.
+It is also referred to as Global English, World English, Common English, Continental English, General English, or Engas (English as associate language).

 ELSYA journal aims to provide a medium for informed discussion of the principles and practice which determine the ways in which English is taught, learnt and explored around the world.
 It also provides a forum for the exchange of information and ideas among members of the profession worldwide.